jakubecp/Fireflies-pheromones/README.md

 # Fireflies-pheromones

-Data and code for manuscript:	Evidence of mutual non-exclusivity of pheromone and bioluminescence communication in fireflies (Coleoptera: Lampyridae)
+Data and code for manuscript:	Beyond the glow: proving the unity of pheromones and bioluminescent signals in glow-worm firefly courtship (https://doi.org/10.1093/zoolinnean/zlae045)